hqmG/airbnb/README.md

 ## File Descriptions <a name="file_descriptions"></a>

 There is one notebook [project.ipynb]() implemented to answer the questions above.
-There is an additional [src]() folder including an utility library, e.g. to load and visualize data.
+In addition, there is a [src]() folder including an utility library, e.g. to load and visualize data.

 ## Results<a name="results"></a>